 Eli Field – Yes, Monticello has a model air park!
 And this isn’t just any model airpark.
 This site, which doubles as a test center for Horizon Hobby, has national (and international) events with high-speed flying action.
 You can watch model jets fly upwards of 200mph as they do choreographed shows, all controlled from a remote controller.
 It’s just plain cool.

-The Monticello Family Aquatic Center – Open daily from May 29 through August 15, this cooling-off-spot was perfectly designed for families of all ages.
+The Monticello Family Aquatic Center – Open daily from Memorial Day weekend through mid-August, this cooling-off-spot was perfectly designed for families of all ages.
 The zero-depth entry ‘kiddie area’ – with its mini, cushioned slide; intermittently dumping water buckets from above; walk-thru waterfalls and more – is perfect for the youngest of children.
 The concession stand, plume slide, two diving boards and feature pool make for ‘big kid’ fun, too.
 Daily admission is $5.